Jackbox Games: History

 In 2008, as networked consoles and mobile devices became popular, Jellyvision Games was relaunched as a subsidiary of the Jellyvision Lab, hiring Mike Bilder to lead the studio.
 The company released an iOS application of You Don't Know Jack and, in partnership with THQ, a console version in 2011.
 The studio later developed a Facebook version of the game, allowing them to continuously provide new trivia; later, the game expanded to include a standalone mobile application that allows data sharing and competition with the Facebook version.
 The game, now defunct, was awarded the "Social Game of the Year" at the 2012 Spike Video Game Awards.

 Near the end of 2011, Jellyvision Games was spun off into a separate company.
 The studio rebranded as Jackbox Games in June 2013, and announced that it would continue to focus on developing social games, for mobile devices and home entertainment devices like Roku and Ouya.

 During this time, the company allowed the game to be played using smartphones and tablets as controllers, rather than actual game controllers.
 Jackbox released more apps including Clone Booth (a humorous photo-manipulation app) and the games Lie Swatter (a find-the-lies game of unusual facts) and Word Puttz (a word game).
 The studio released Fibbage: The Hilarious Bluffing Party Game on the Amazon Fire TV and as a digital-only title on Xbox One, PlayStation 3 and PlayStation 4 in September 2014.

 Fibbage proved successful with players, particularly using streaming media services like Twitch.
 In October 2014, the company packaged Fibbage, You Don't Know Jack, and three other games that were designed to be played with others over a stream.
-This was the first Jackbox Party Pack, and they have continued working on this approach, releasing a new Party Pack each year through 2023.
+This was the first Jackbox Party Pack, and they have continued working on this approach, releasing a new Party Pack each year, except in 2024.

 Around mid-March 2020, Jackbox Games experienced a large increase in traffic due to the stay-at-home limitations of the COVID-19 pandemic.

-The team currently produce videos and live streams named "The Jackbox Party Club" in which the producers, designers and team of the Party Packs play together along with the audience.
+The team currently produces videos and live streams named "The Jackbox Party Club" in which the producers, designers and team of the Party Packs play together along with the audience.

 Games developed

 You Don't Know Jack series (2011–2013)

 Jackbox Games was founded to bring back Jellyvision's premiere title, You Don't Know Jack, which prior to 2011 had not been published since 2002.
 The revival sought to take advantage of newer technologies such as modern consoles and mobile gaming tied with Facebook integration.
-Jackbox Games has brought three of these standalone titles to market:
+Jackbox Games brought three of these standalone titles to market: